-14. As per Para 4.3 of the notification dated 26.3.2001, capital expenditure of the transmission system shall be financed as per approved financial package set out in the techno-economic clearance of CEA or as approved by an appropriate independent agency, as the case may be.
-The petitioner has claimed tariff by taking the actual debt and equity in the ratio of 76.98 :23.02.
+13. As per Para 4.3 of the notification dated 26.3.2001, capital expenditure of the transmission system shall be financed as per approved financial package set out in the techno-economic clearance of CEA or as approved by an appropriate independent agency, as the case may be.
+The petitioner has claimed tariff by taking debt and equity in the ratio of 50:50 of the net fixed assets as on 1.4.1997.
 It is pointed out on behalf of the respondents that taking debt and equity as claimed by the petitioner will result into higher return on equity (ROE).
-The respondents have submitted that equity of 20% should be considered for the purpose of fixation of tariff.
-In the present case, the Commission while notifying tariff by order dated 31.5.2002 had considered the actual debt and equity Therefore, the debt-equity in the same ratio of 76.98:23.02 as earlier considered by the Commission has been maintained for determination of tariff in the present petition.
+The respondents have submitted that equity of 20% or 30% should be considered for the purpose of fixation of tariff.
+In the present case, the assets were commissioned before 01.4.1997 and Ministry of Power while notifying tariff had considered debt and equity on notional basis in the ratio of 50:50 of the Net Fixed Assets as on 1.4.1997 in view of the notification dated 16.12.1997.
+Therefore, the debt-equity ratio of 50:50 as considered by Ministry of Power has been maintained for determination of tariff in the present petition.